 Use this list to define the version-control policy to apply when uploading files to remote hosts.
 Depending on this choice, AppCode either checks whether any changes have been made to the corresponding files on the remote host since you downloaded them or just overwrites the remote files.

-Notify about remote changes
+Notify of remote changes

 Select this checkbox to receive notifications about changes on the remote host.
-The checkbox is available only when the Compare timestamp and size: or Compare content: option is selected in the Warn when uploading over newer file list.
+The checkbox is available only when the Compare timestamp and size or Compare content option is selected in the Warn when uploading over newer file list.